urbandroid-team/dont-kill-my-app/_vendors/nokia.md

 What this non-standard app does is every process gets killed after 20 minutes regardless it is actually supposed to be running and doing a useful job for the user.
 Also alarms are not triggered.
 The aim is apparently to save your battery by rendering tracking apps and other apps that use background processing useless.

+Moreover event 3rd party user visible alarms (alarm clock alarms) are not triggering properly on Nokia.
+This is a serious issue unraralleled to any other vendor.
+We did not yet find a workaround for this :(.
+3rd party alarms clock won't be realiable on Nokia.

 You can read more on this issue here:
 [https://community.phones.nokia.com/discussion/3428/background-service-killed-even-when-whitelisted](https://community.phones.nokia.com/discussion/3428/background-service-killed-even-when-whitelisted)